-The operational land surface model in the Met Office UM is the Joint UK Land Environment 104 Simulator (JULES; Best et al. 2011).
-This employs the Met Office Surface Exchanges Scheme 105 (MOSES; Cox et al. 1999; Essery et al. 2003) to handle hydrological processes both subterranean 106 and in the boundary layer.
-A brief description of the governing equations in the soil hydrology 107 subroutine, which is taken from the relevant part of the MOSES documentation, is given in the 108 Appendix.
-The interaction between clouds and shortwave/longwave radiation is also handled ex-109 plicitly by the prognostic cloud scheme in the UM (PC2; Wilson et al. 2008) following Edwards 110 and Slingo (1996).
-111
+The operational land surface model in the Met Office UM is the Joint U.K. Land Environment Simulator (JULES; Best et al. 2011).
+This employs the Met Office Surface Exchanges Scheme (MOSES; Cox et al. 1999; Essery et al. 2003) to handle hydrological processes, both subterranean and in the boundary layer.
+A brief description of the governing equations in the soil hydrology subroutine, which is taken from the relevant part of the MOSES documentation, is given in the appendix.
+The interaction between clouds and shortwave/ longwave radiation is also handled explicitly by the prognostic cloud scheme in the UM (PC2; Wilson et al. 2008) following Edwards and Slingo (1996).

-112 c.
-Ensemble Generation
+c.
+Ensemble generation

-There are two types of stochastic perturbation that can be employed to generate a spread of forecasts in a numerical weather prediction model: uncertainties in the analysis can be represented by perturbing the initial conditions, whereas uncertainties in the model can be represented by using any number of physics perturbations (e.g. time-varying parameterisations).
-Operationally, the Met

-Office use The Met Office Global and Regional Ensemble Prediction System (MOGREPS; Bowler 117 et al. 2008) to generate ensemble NWP runs; given that this was designed specifically for the UM, 118 we aim to make our ensemble generation as similar as possible.
-MOGREPS uses two distinct 119 stochastic physics schemes: random parameters (RP) and stochastic kinetic energy backscatter 120 (SKEB).
-The former uses the premise that many parameters in the various parameterisations in 121 the UM are tuned to empirical values that appear to give the best representation of the relevant 122 process, these can be periodically varied at differing frequencies between physically reasonable 123 values to produce a spread of forecasts; the latter reintroduces kinetic energy lost through poor 124 representation of the mechanisms by which small-scale processes cascade energy to larger scales 125 (Shutts 2005).
-Initial tests suggested that using SKEB perturbations tended to artificially weaken 126 MDs and cause them to have much shorter tracks.
-Thus in our study we used a stochastic perturbed 127 tendencies (SPT) scheme which simply randomly perturbs the summation of tendencies from all 128 parameterisations in the model (Buizza et al. 1999).
-129
+There are two types of stochastic perturbation that can be employed to generate a spread of forecasts in a numerical weather prediction model: uncertainties in the analysis can be represented by perturbing the initial conditions, whereas uncertainties in the model can be represented by using any number of physics perturbations (e.g., time-varying parameterizations).
+Operationally, the Met Office use the Met Office Global and Regional Ensemble Prediction System (MOGREPS; Bowler et al. 2008) to generate ensemble NWP runs; given that this was designed specifically for the UM, we aim to make our ensemble generation as similar as possible.
+MOGREPS uses two distinct stochastic physics schemes: random parameters (RP) and stochastic kinetic energy backscatter (SKEB).
+The former uses the premise that many parameters in the various parameterizations in the UM are tuned to empirical values that appear to give the best representation of the relevant process, which can be periodically varied at differing frequencies between physically reasonable values to produce a spread of forecasts; the latter reintroduces kinetic energy lost through poor representation of the mechanisms by which small-scale processes cascade energy to larger scales (Shutts 2005).
+Initial tests suggested that using SKEB perturbations tended to artificially weaken MDs and cause them to have much shorter tracks.
+Thus in our study we used a stochastic perturbed tendencies (SPT) scheme that simply randomly perturbs the summation of tendencies from all parameterizations in the model (Buizza et al. 1999).

-In our ensemble, we must also attempt to represent uncertainties in the analyses that are used 130 to initialise the model.
-In MOGREPS this is typically done by applying an ensemble transform 131 Kalman filter (ETKF; Bishop et al. 2001) to a previous ensemble run, assimilating observations to 132 assess where perturbations will have the largest impact.
-As operational ensemble analyses were 133 not readily available for our case study, we opted to simulate the uncertainty by adding white 134 noise of amplitude 0.5 K to boundary layer potential temperature.
-Sensitivity tests determined 135 that this gave a realistic spread of MD tracks from a short initialisation without suppressing the 136 development and progression of the depression.
-For each sub-experiment, which are differentiated 137 by varying soil moisture in the same region, a ten-member ensemble was used; for each ensemble 138 member, a random seed was used such that across each experiment each ensemble was generated 139 via the same set of pseudorandom parameters to allow intercomparability.
-140
+In our ensemble, we must also attempt to represent uncertainties in the analyses that are used to initialize the model.
+In MOGREPS this is typically done by applying an ensemble transform Kalman filter (ETKF; Bishop et al. 2001) to a previous ensemble run, assimilating observations to assess where perturbations will have the largest impact.
+As operational ensemble analyses were not readily available for our case study, we opted to simulate the uncertainty by adding white noise of amplitude 0.5 K to boundary layer potential temperature.
+Sensitivity tests determined that this gave a realistic spread of MD tracks from a short initialization without suppressing the development and progression of the depression.
+For each subexperiment, which are differentiated by varying soil moisture in the same region, a 10-member ensemble was used; for each ensemble member, a random seed was used such that across each experiment each ensemble was generated via the same set of pseudorandom parameters to allow intercomparability.

-141 d.
-Soil Moisture Ancillaries
+d.
+Soil moisture ancillaries